kamilwylegala/cakephp2-php8/README.md

 - Updated PHPUnit to version 7
 - Removed ability to run app/plugin tests with Cake's test shell
 - Updated the core test suite so that it can be run using PHPUnit's standard test runner and doesn't require Cake's test shell
+- Updated PHPUnit to version 8

 # Roadmap

-- Update PHPUnit to version 8
 - Update PHPUnit to version 9
+- Run Rector on test suite to remove calls to static PHPUnit methods (e.g. assertions) using `$this->`
 - Execute framework tests on PHP 7.4
 - Execute framework tests on PHP 8.0
 - (BREAKING) Add all framework classes to composer classmap and remove App::uses()